In a Nutshell

 Is it ever okay to use the "Bottom-Up" method for every problem?

 No. If a user says "I can't log in to Salesforce," checking the fiber cable under the floor is a waste of time.
 Start at the application (L7).
-If "The whole internet is down," start at the cable (L1).
+Conversely, if "The whole building is offline," start at the core switch and physical uplinks (L1-L2).
+Always choose the layer closest to the reported symptom.